MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/webdriver.md

 title: Automating and Testing WebView2 with Microsoft Edge Driver
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 01/07/2021
+ms.date: 05/05/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
 keywords: IWebView2, IWebView2WebView, webview2, webview, edge, ICoreWebView2, ICoreWebView2Controller, Selenium, Microsoft Edge Driver
 ---
-# Automating and testing WebView2 with Microsoft Edge Driver
+# Automate and test WebView2 with Microsoft Edge Driver

 Because WebView2 uses the Microsoft Edge \(Chromium\) web platform, WebView2 developers \(you\) may take advantage of standard web tooling for debugging and automation.
 Selenium is one such tool.
 It implements the W3C [WebDriver][W3cWebdriver2] API.
 You may use Selenium to create automated tests to simulate user interactions.